willdurand/Hateoas/README.md

 ### Next version

-The upcoming `3.x` version is available in the [develop](https://github.com/willdurand/Hateoas/tree/develop) branch.
-It is still a "work in progress" and is not recommended to use it in production.
+The upcoming version is `3.x`, it is still a "work in progress" and is not recommended to use it in production.

-`willdurand/hateoas`  `3.x` will be compatible with `jms/serializer` `2.x.`
+`willdurand/hateoas`  `3.x` will be compatible with `jms/serializer` `^2.1`

 By following the [3.0](https://github.com/willdurand/Hateoas/milestone/3) milestone it is possible to have more info about the development status.

-Before the release will be provided a UPGRADE document.

 Contributing
 ------------